casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 ```

-`InstallArgs` are specified in the associated `.env` file as follows:
+`InstallArgs` are specified sd follows:

 * `collectionName` - The name of the NFT collection, passed in as a `String`. **This parameter is required and cannot be changed post installation**.